v4lheru/slack-supabase/README.md

 ## Deployment on Railway

-This project includes configuration files for deploying on Railway:
+This project requires two separate deployments on Railway:

-1. `railway.json` - Configuration for Railway deployment
-2. `Procfile` - Process file for Railway

-To deploy on Railway:

-1. Push your code to a GitHub repository
+1. **Node.js Slack Bot** (root directory)
+2. **Python Agent** (agent_py directory)

+For detailed deployment instructions, see [RAILWAY_DEPLOYMENT.md](RAILWAY_DEPLOYMENT.md).

+### Quick Deployment Steps

+1. **Deploy the Python Agent**:
-2. Create a new project on Railway from the GitHub repository
+   - Create a new project in Railway
-3. Set up the environment variables in the Railway dashboard
-4. Deploy the project
+   - Set root directory to `agent_py`
+   - Set start command to `uvicorn server:app --host 0.0.0.0 --port 8001`
+   - Configure environment variables
+   - Generate a public domain

+2. **Deploy the Node.js Slack Bot**:
+   - Create another new project in Railway
+   - Use the root directory
+   - Set `PY_AGENT_URL` to the Python Agent's public URL
+   - Configure other environment variables
+   - Generate a public domain

+3. **Configure Slack App**:
+   - Set the Request URL to your Node.js Slack Bot URL + `/slack/events`

 ## Project Structure